KulyaNikita/Machine-Learning-Phylogenomics-Workshop-St-Andrews/README.md

-# St. Andrew: Machine Learning Phylogenomics
+# St. Andrews: Machine Learning Phylogenomics

 Welcome to this hands-on exercise in machine learning phylogenomics.<br>